Oughtibridge: Oughtibridge mill and site

 The Dixon family bought the paper mill to the northwest of the village in 1871 and it became a flourishing business, being one of the first to use wood pulp to produce paper instead of rags.
 The mill specialised in tissues, making the Dixcel brand for many years.
-Wood pulp for Dixon's paper mill was imported from the Toppila pulp mill (Toppila Oy) in Oulu, Finland from 1931–1985.
+Wood pulp for Dixon's paper mill was imported from the Toppila pulp mill (Toppila Oy) in Oulu, Finland from 1931 to 1985.
 The Dixons signed an agreement with the railway company to provide a siding for the works to transport raw materials and the finished product.
 The factory had several owners after the Dixons sold the mill in the 1970s, namely British Tissues, Jamont UK, The Fort James Corporation and from 2000 it became part of the Georgia-Pacific group.
 The paper mill was closed in 2007 leaving only converting lines operational with the two tissue machines being mothballed.
 All production ceasing in 2015.

 On 30 August 2016 a resolution to grant outline planning for up to 320 homes was secured for the Oughtibridge mill site.
 This includes the demolition of existing industrial buildings and the construction of a residential development.
 A new vehicular bridge and a pedestrian / cycle bridge will be built across the River Don to give access to the site.
 The plans include associated landscaping and infrastructure works.